Here’s how: Just skip the sugar pills or ring- free week and you can literally skip your periods.

 So, by having fewer periods, you are decreasing your risk of endometrial and ovarian cancer, decreasing blood loss (which can lead to lower academic performance if you become iron deficient), and using fewer feminine hygiene products (decreasing the burden to landfill).

 There is a theoretical increased risk of breast cancer with the increased exposure to estrogen from the birth control pills, so definitely check your breasts for any lumps that don’t go away and report them to your doctor.
 But some say this risk is association and not causation and the National Cancer Institute cites studies that show the risk goes away after 10 years off the birth control pills.

 Now you know that those with uteruses can skip our monthly bleed.

 So, if you have finals coming up, a competition, a sports event, vacation… you can SKIP THAT PERIOD.
 Are you going to do better on the GRE/MCAT/finals, on your period or off your period?

 Ovarian cancer risk reduced by the American Cancer Society http://www.cancer.org/cancer/ovariancancer/detailedguide/ovarian-cancer-prevention

 Blog posts are not a substitute for professional medical advice.
-The informational is for general informational purposes only and are not a substitute for professional medical advice.
-Always seek the advice of your doctor/primary care provider before starting or changing treatment.
+The information provided here is for general informational purposes only and are NOT a substitute for professional medical advice.
+Always seek the advice of YOUR doctor/primary care provider before starting or changing treatment.